styluslabs/maps/README.md

 # Ascend Maps #

-A cross-platform application for displaying vector and raster maps, built on [Tangram-ES](https://tangrams.readthedocs.io) and supporting [plugins](#plugin-system) for search, routing, map sources and more.
+A cross-platform application for displaying vector and raster maps, built on [Tangram NG](https://github.com/styluslabs/tangram-ng) (derived from [Tangram ES](https://github.com/tangrams/tangram-es)) and supporting [plugins](#plugin-system) for search, routing, map sources and more.
 Includes a simple, customizable [style](#stylus-labs-osm-schema) for OpenStreetMap vector tiles.

 Features include 3D terrain, offline search, track recording and editing, managing saved places, saving map tiles for offline use, and more.